Our products in use

 Plastic numbers explained

 We use PET #1, LDPE #4 and PP #5 plastics in our products.
 We advocate for using plastic safely (not microwaving or heating), and getting to know your plastics.
 There are possible health risks with some types of plastics, so we only use plastics that are safe for food storage.
 All of our products are tested free of BPA and phthalates.
+If you are trying to reduce all plastic, see our Stainless Steel Containers with Silicone Lids.

 #1 - PET or PETE - polyethylene terephthalate is used in many water and juice bottles.
 It is commonly recycled, and accepted by most curbside programs and recycling centers.